 There are several walking tours you can take, but one that’s commonly recommended is the tour provided by the Merida tourism office, located in the Palacio Municipal (next to the Plaza Grande).
 Their daily walking tour departs every morning at 9:30 am and lasts about an hour and a half.
 The tour is free, though tips are appreciated, and it’s a great way to get your bearings and start to navigate the cobblestoned, colorful streets.

 2. Take in the Sights at the Plaza Grande

 Merida’s Plaza Grande is one of the most beautiful, charming zocalos (main plazas) in all of Mexico.
-It’s well-manicured, with wide promenades and park benches, and there’s several prominent historic buildings surrounding the plaza on all sides, making it a great first stop for first-time visitors to Merida.
-Plus, the plaza is one of many throughout the entire city that’s equipped with WiFi, so you can check your emails, get directions, or take a call easily!
+It’s well-manicured, with wide promenades and park benches, and you’ll find several prominent historic buildings surrounding the plaza on all sides, making it a great first stop for first-time visitors to Merida.
+Plus, the plaza is equipped with WiFi, so you can check your emails, get directions, or take a call easily!

 After you’ve strolled around Plaza Grande and taken a picture with the colorful “Merida” sign, head to the Cathedral of Merida (also known as the San Ildefonso Cathedral).
 Built on a central site of Mayan ruins from T’ho, the cathedral is the only one in all of the Americas to have been built and completed entirely in the 1500s.